BenBrostoff/BenBrostoff.github.io/_posts/2014-04-20-technical-week-3.md

 ---
 layout: post
-title: The Rise of Javasript
+title: The Rise of JavaScript
 date: 2014-04-20
 ---